erafkin/erafkin/README.md

 ### Hi there 👋
 I am a data scientist and software engineer at JHU/APL.
 I am interested in ML, NLP, and sociolinguistics.
-I make web and mobile applications in my free time, most of these projects are just for fun!
+I make web and mobile applications in my free time, so most of these projects are just for fun!
+Check out [my website](http://emmarafkin.com/) for more!
 <br/>
 [![Emma's GitHub stats](https://github-readme-stats.vercel.app/api?username=erafkin&count_private=true)](https://github.com/anuraghazra/github-readme-stats)